code-423n4/2023-12-revolutionprotocol/README.md

 - AuctionHouse should only auction off tokens from the VerbsToken.
 - The owner of the auction should always receive it's share of ether (minus creatorRateBps share).

+### MaxHeap

+- The MaxHeap should always maintain the property of being a binary tree in which the value in each internal node is greater than or equal to the values in the children of that node.

 ### VRGDA

 - The VRGDAC should always exponentially increase the price of tokens if the supply is ahead of schedule.